AdobeDocs/experience-manager-cloud-service.en/help/onboarding/aem-cs-team-product-profiles.md

 ### Organization Level Product Instances {#org-level-product-instances}

+>[!NOTE]
+>
+> Some of the Product Instances and Product Profiles described in this article may only appear for newly created environments.
+A future mechanism will allow existing environments to be updated as well.

 When Adobe processes the licensing of an AEM solution for the first time, two Product Instances will appear in Adobe Admin Console, under the Adobe Experience Manager as a Cloud Service Product:

 * **AEM Org-Level** - contains one or more Product Profile that represent access to features that are scoped to all AEM environments, rather than just to a single one